annasajkh/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
-ai plays flappy bird lol
+ai play flappy bird lol

 # build the project
 clone or download this repo